cappachu/parlance/README.rst

 Start Speaking Localese with Ease:
 ----------------------------------

 Pick a username/handle and begin chatting with people on your home, office, cafe or public network.
+You can even chat over an adhoc network.

 Type **:q** or **:quit** to Quit